-Most public liability insurance claims can be dealt with on a No Win No Fee basis.
+Most public liability injury claims can be dealt with on a no win no fee basis

 What is a Public Liability Claim?